kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

   - need of renaturing (May not scope in PoC2023q1)
   - need of returning reported states of downsynced objects (May not scope in PoC2023q1)
   - need of delete propagation for downsyncing (May not scope in PoC2023q1)
-- The CR is managed by edge-mc (placement translator).
+- The CR is managed by KubeStellar (placement translator).
-  - At the initial implementation before edge-mc side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
+  - At the initial implementation before KubeStellar side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
   - This should be changed to be generated according to EdgePlacement spec.
-- This CR is a placeholder for defining how edge-syncer behaves, and will be extended/split/merged according to further design discussion.
+- This CR is a placeholder for defining how KubeStellar-Syncer behaves, and will be extended/split/merged according to further design discussion.
-- Currently KubeStellar Syncer watches all CRs in the workspace
+- Currently KubeStellar-Syncer watches all CRs in the workspace
-  - KubeStellar Syncer merges them and decides which resources are down/up synced based on the merged information.
+  - KubeStellar-Syncer merges them and decides which resources are down/up synced based on the merged information.

 ### Downsyncing

-- Edge syncer does downsyncing, which copy workload objects on mailbox workspace to Edge cluster
+- KubeStellar-Syncer does downsyncing, which copy workload objects on mailbox workspace to Edge cluster
 - If workload objects are deleted on mailbox workspace, the corresponding objects on the Edge cluster will be also deleted according to SyncerConfig.
 - SyncerConfig specifies which objects should be downsynced.
   - object selector: group, version, kind, name, namespace (for namespaced objects), label, annotation